-The Delta has huge numbers of game year round and is a gloriously wild, unfenced and unspoiled game-rich environment.
+The Delta has huge numbers of game year-round and is a gloriously wild, unfenced and unspoiled game-rich environment.
 A large population of elephant roam through the area, along with large herds (sometimes several thousand head) of buffalo.
 Some game species are permanent residents (the characteristic water antelope - red lechwe - also sable, roan, shy sitatunga), whilst water lovers such as hippo and crocodile (and many of the larger predators) move around locally as water levels rise and fall.
 Unlike in East Africa, there is no single mass-herd migration and game such as giraffe, zebra, implala and wildebeest, migrate year-round in mid-sized herds, social or family groups to and from the drier Kalahari borders as water levels change.
 Warthog, tsessebe and kudu travel widely through the area as do lion, spotted hyena, leopard and wild dog.
 During any safari with OHS you can usually expect to see zebra, wildebeest, many species of antelope such as impala, perhaps kudu, roan, reedbuck, lechwe and tsessebe, giraffe and also crocodiles, monkeys, baboons and warthogs.
 Elephant and buffalo are often seen, frequently in large breeding herds, and if lucky you may see sitatunga, hyena, lion, leopard, cheetah and perhaps the endangered wild dog.
-A small number of white rhino have been successfully reintroduced in the last few years, sightings are rare but definitely possible!
+A small number of white rhino have been successfully reintroduced into the Delta over the last ten years and whilst sightings are rare, they are definitely possible!
 The Delta is famous for birds with over 400 recorded species.
 Keen birders are often rewarded with excellent viewing of fish eagles, cranes, storks, vultures, kingfishers, ostrich, jacanas, bee eaters and many more.
-Generally it is considered one of the world's finest game viewing areas in any season both because of the density and variety of game but also because it is such an unspoilt pristine environment for wildlife - however it is important to remember that animals are free to roam across a vast, unfenced area, there may be more of one species than another in a particular place at a particular time and environmental factors cont. over such as long grass or high water can (and do) effect game viewing.
-If game takes cover in long grass, mopane scrub or amongst date palms on the islands, it can be hard to spot or follow safely - although with access to a vast area, several different habitats and three different camp locations, as well as the option of vehicles, boats and horses, guests on safari with OHS usually have fantastic game viewing.
-Also as the area you ride through is private, game viewing is always a wonderfully exclusive experience, uninterrupted by other visitors or game viewing vehicles.
+Generally it is considered one of the world's finest game viewing areas in any season both because of the density and variety of game but also because it is such an unspoilt pristine environment for wildlife - however it is important to remember that animals are free to roam across a vast, unfenced area, there may be more of one species than another cont. over in a particular place at a particular time and environmental factors such as long grass or high water can (and do) effect game viewing.
+If game takes cover in long grass or amongst date palms on the islands, it can be hard to spot or follow safely - although with access to a vast area, different habitats and camp locations, as well as the option of vehicles, boats and horses, OHS guests usually have fantastic game viewing.
+Also as the area is private, safaris are always a wonderfully exclusive experience, uninterrupted by other visitors or vehicles.